-‘General Hospital’ Spoilers: Paternity Rumors Swirl About Robin, Jake and Nathan
+‘General Hospital’ Spoilers: Paternity Rumors Swirl About Robin, Jake And Nathan

 Speculation About Robin Scorpio

 Ever since we heard on General Hospital that Anna Devane (Finola Hughes) slept with Valentin Cassadine (James Patrick Stuart), the rumor mill went into overdrive speculating if Valentin might be Robin’s father instead of Robert Scorpio (Tristan Rogers).
-In terms of General Hospital history, GH writers could finagle history and try and make Valentin the father Robin never knew.
+Regarding General Hospital history, GH writers could finagle history and try and make Valentin the father Robin never knew.

 Robin came onto GH when she was seven and Robert didn’t know all that time he had a daughter, so history on Robin’s birth is pretty minimal and fuzzy.
 However, other General Hospital spoilers tease that it will turn out that Valentin and Anna never had sex and it was likely her identical twin Alex Devane (also played by Finola Hughes) that did the deed with Valentin.

 General Hospital spoilers from TV Source say Anna comes back to Valentin with remorse and he’s taken aback by what she has to say.
-It seems likely we’ll find out Anna and Valentin never slept together and that means it’s impossible he could be Robin’s biological father.
+It seems likely we’ll find out Anna and Valentin never slept together, and that means it’s impossible he could be Robin’s biological father.
 Also, tampering with a legacy character’s lineage like that would very likely enrage GH fans.

 Clipping early Nathan stuff.. the look on my poor man’s face when he realizes his mom was behind everything ???? #GH pic.twitter.com/xXeEpQ1nCf